 - Researcher (university centers, nonprofit/for-profit think tank)

-- Field-staff or program manager at international non-governmental organizations (NGOs)
+- Field-staff or program manager at domestic or international non-governmental organizations (NGOs)

 Supporting the unique needs of learners is a critical element of our Human Development and Education Program.
 HGSE’s curriculum offers you the opportunity to gain the insights and preparation you need to promote social-emotional growth.
-Here are examples of the work our graduates are doing around child, adolescent, and adult development:
+Here are examples of the HDE experience and the impact its community is making on the field:

 Cohort and Community